Organizational History

 SUPPORT OUR WORK – MAKE A TAX-DEDUCTIBLE DONATION

 Healthy Mama Happy Baby Alliance is a DBA of Wholistic Midwifery School of Southern California, a public charity.
 We are exempt from federal income tax under section 501 (c) 3 of the IRS code.
 Contributions to our organization are tax-deductible under section 170 of the code.
-We are qualified to receive tax-deductible requests, devises, transfers or gifts under section 2055, 2106 or 2522 of the code.
+We can receive tax-deductible requests, devices, transfers, or gifts under sections 2055, 2106, or 2522 of the code.

 Donate on PayPal or use the QR Code below.